benday-inc/git-repo-sync/README-for-nuget.md

 | --- | --- | --- | --- |
 | config | Optional | String | Configuration name to use |
 ## removeconfig
-**Remove an Azure DevOps configuration.
-For example, which server or account plus auth information.**
+**Remove a git repo sync configuration.
+A git repo sync configuration is the list of repositories you care about plus your local code directory.**
 ### Arguments
 | Argument | Is Optional | Data Type | Description |
 | --- | --- | --- | --- |